TokenBrice/blog/content/posts/2022/defi-vs-inflation.md

 To follow Volt, as always, the alpha lives on [the Discord](https://discord.gg/dGhvDmCNGr)!

+{{< notice note >}}
+I describe here the initial design of Volt Protocol, which has since evolved.
+The vision of creating a borrowing service with an inflation-proof stablecoin remains, but the technical choices have evolved.
+Read [the whitepaper available here](https://github.com/volt-protocol/whitepaper/blob/main/volt.md) for the latest information.
+{{< /notice >}}

 ## IV/ Beating inflation with returns on volatile assets